SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### compiler optimizations

 A compiler optmization is a feature of a compiler that tries to minimize or maximize some attributes of an executable computer program.
+Optimization levels are compiler options specifying how much compiler optimizations to apply.
+In the GCC C compiler and in Rust, there are four optimization levels, 0-3.
+In rust, optimization levels are set via `opt-level'.

+##### dead code

 Dead code is code which is never or not usefully used.
 Unreachable code is dead code which is dead because there is no control flow path that would lead to it.
 Dead code elimination is a compiler optimization involving the removal of dead code.
-In js, dead code elimination is kown as tree shaking.
+In js, dead code elimination is kown as tree shaking. unused variables are a type of dead code. compilers and linters will typically warn about unused variables. unused variables may be a code smell in that they are mistakenly not used. in rust, to turn off warnings about unused variables for a certain variable, prefix it with a _.

+##### call sites

 A call site is the place where a callable unit is called.
 Inlining is a compiler optimization that replaces a function call site with the body of the called function.